Cuomo says he's 'truly sorry' for workplace comments he says were 'misinterpreted as an unwanted flirtation' following sexual harassment claims - KION546

 Cuomo says he’s ‘truly sorry’ for workplace comments he says were ‘misinterpreted as an unwanted flirtation’ following sexual harassment claims

-“I acknowledge some of the things I have said have been misinterpreted as an unwanted flirtation.
-To the extent anyone felt that way, I am truly sorry about that,” Cuomo said in a statement.
-He maintained that he never touched anyone inappropriately or propositioned anyone.

-The statement came hours after Cuomo changed course earlier Sunday and asked the New York attorney general and the chief judge of the state court of appeals to jointly select an independent attorney to conduct “a thorough review” of sexual harassment claims against him.
+The governor’s statement capped a whirlwind 24 hours that began with a new accusation on Saturday of sexual harassment and growing calls from prominent New York Democrats for an independent investigation into the allegations.
+His efforts to guide that process also unraveled after the state attorney general, Letitia James, rejected Cuomo’s proposal that she and the New York’s chief judge jointly select an independent attorney to conduct “a thorough and independent review” of the claims against him.
+Instead, James insisted that the process be free from any perception of interference by the governor or his allies.
+To do that, she said, her office requested an official referral that would provide the investigation — which will be handled by an outside law firm — subpoena power.

+In backing down from his initial positions, Cuomo — who over a decade in office has kept a powerful grip on the workings of the state government — signaled an understanding of the severity of a scandal that could threaten his job and prospects for reelection next year to a fourth term.
+The new accusation drew attention from top state elected officials and a call, on CNN’s “State of the Union,” from White House press secretary Jen Psaki for “an independent review of these allegations.”
+Psaki called them “serious” and said, of the second accusation, it had been “hard to read that story, as a woman.”

-The Democratic governor’s office had initially selected former federal Judge Barbara Jones to investigate claims of sexual harassment made against the governor by two female former aides, but the choice met swift backlash, including from several high-profile Democrats in the state — such as New York City Mayor Bill de Blasio, a longtime adversary of Cuomo — who stressed the importance of someone other than the governor choosing an independent person to lead the effort.
+Cuomo’s office had initially selected former federal Judge Barbara Jones to investigate claims of sexual harassment made against the governor by two female former aides, but the choice was publicly rejected by several high-profile New York Democrats, who argued that Cuomo should have no role in shaping the probe.

-Cuomo would now ask New York Attorney General Letitia James and Chief Judge Janet DiFiore to choose “an independent and qualified lawyer in private practice without political affiliation” to conduct a “thorough review” and issue a report on the matter in an effort to “avoid even the perception of a lack of independence or inference of politics,” Beth Garvey, special counsel and senior advisor to the governor, said in a statement Sunday.
+Beth Garvey, special counsel and senior adviser to the governor, in a statement earlier Sunday then asked James and Chief Judge Janet DiFiore to choose “an independent and qualified lawyer in private practice without political affiliation” to conduct a “thorough review” and issue a report on the matter in an effort to “avoid even the perception of a lack of independence or inference of politics.”

-“The Governor’s Office wants a review of the sexual harassment claims made against the Governor to be done in a manner beyond reproach,” Garvey said, adding that Cuomo’s office will “cooperate fully” with the investigation.

-James issued two statements Sunday, emphasizing the conditions under which her office could conduct an independent probe.
+But that push, too, was rejected by James, who in a pair of statements of her own made clear the conditions under which her office could conduct an independent probe.

 “To clarify, I do not accept the governor’s proposal.
 The state’s Executive Law clearly gives my office the authority to investigate this matter once the governor provides a referral,” James said.